progval/ircv3-specifications/extensions/nick-recovery.md

 This specification uses [standard replies][] framework.

-### Capabilities
+### Capability

-This specification adds the `draft/nick-recovery` capability, whose presence signifies that the server accepts the `GHOST` and `RECOVER` commands.
+This specification adds the `draft/nick-recovery` capability, whose presence signifies that the server accepts the `RECOVER` command.

 Clients MUST ignore this capability's value.

-### Commands
+### Command

-    GHOST <nick>

-The `GHOST` command requests that the server changes the nick of (or closes) any connection currently using the given nick.

-Servers SHOULD respond with either `GHOST SUCCESS` or a standard reply.

-    RECOVER <nick>
+    RECOVER <nick> [NOCHANGE]

-The `GHOST` command requests that the server changes the nick of (or closes) any connection currently using the given nick.
+The `RECOVER` command requests that the server changes the nick of (or closes) any connection currently using the given nick.

-This is similar to sending both `GHOST` and `NICK` commands, but acts atomically: if the command succeeds, then the client's nick MUST change.
+If the command succeeds, then the client's nick MUST change, unless the client provided the `NOCHANGE` flag.

 Servers SHOULD respond with either `RECOVER SUCCESS` and `NICK`, or a standard reply.
 The parameter of the `NICK` sent as a reply SHOULD be the one requested by the client.

 ### Responses

-    GHOST SUCCESS <nick> <message>
     RECOVER SUCCESS <nick> <message>

-Indicates a `GHOST` or `RECOVER` command sent by the client succeeded.
+Indicates a `RECOVER` command sent by the client succeeded.
 `<nick>` MUST be the same nick as the one requested by the client, but MAY be casefolded.

 `RECOVER SUCCESS` MUST be followed by a `NICK` command.

-    FAIL GHOST NOT_AUTHENTICATED <nick> <message>
     FAIL RECOVER NOT_AUTHENTICATED <nick> <message>

 Sent by the server if the client is not authenticated.

-    FAIL GHOST NOT_AUTHORISED <nick> <message>
     FAIL RECOVER NOT_AUTHORISED <nick> <message>

 Sent by the server if the client is authenticated to an account that does not own the requested nick.

-    FAIL GHOST NOT_REGISTERED <nick> <message>
     FAIL RECOVER NOT_REGISTERED <nick> <message>

 Sent by the server if the requested nick is not registered (ie. no account may disconnect it).

-    FAIL GHOST TEMPORARILY_UNAVAILABLE <nick> <message>
     FAIL RECOVER TEMPORARILY_UNAVAILABLE <nick> <message>

-Sent by the server if the `GHOST`/`RECOVER` commands are temporarily unavailable and/or temporarily cannot be used on the given nick.
+Sent by the server if the `RECOVER` commands are temporarily unavailable and/or temporarily cannot be used on the given nick.

 ## Implementation Considerations

 Servers which allow multiple connections to the same nick (including bouncers) typically do not need to implement this specification, except to forward commands to upstream servers.

-When sent during connection registration, servers MAY delay the effect of `GHOST`/`RECOVER` (closing the other connection) until `CAP END` is sent, but not the response to the command, so this is transparent to the client.
+When sent during connection registration, servers MAY delay the effect of `RECOVER` (closing the other connection) until `CAP END` is sent, but not the response to the command, so this is transparent to the client.

 [standard replies]: ../extensions/standard-replies.html